Opisthorchis felineus: Life cycle

 The second intermediate hosts are freshwater fish: Leuciscus idus, Tinca tinca, Abramis brama, white-eye bream Ballerus sapa, Barbus barbus, common carp Cyprinus carpio, Blicca bjoerkna, Leuciscus idus, Alburnus alburnus, Aspius aspius, and common rudd Scardinius erythropthalmus.

 The definitive hosts are fish-eating mammals such as dogs, foxes, cats, rats, pigs, rabbits, seals, lions, wolverines, martens, polecats and humans.

 Effect on human health

 It is estimated that 1.5 million people in Russia are infected with the parasite.
 Inhabitants of Siberia acquire the infection by consuming raw, slightly salted and frozen fish.

 Opisthorchiasis, the disease caused by Opisthorchis felineus, ranges in severity from asymptomatic infection to severe illness.
 Patient outcome is dependent on early detection and treatment.

 Human cases of opisthorchiasis may affect the liver, pancreas, and gall bladder.
 If not treated in the early stages, opisthorchiasis may cause cirrhosis of the liver and increased risk of liver cancer, but may be asymptomatic in children.

 Two weeks after flukes enter the body, the parasites infect the biliary tract.
-Symptoms of infection include fever, general felling of tiredness, skin rash, and gastrointestinal disturbances.
+Symptoms of infection include fever, general feeling of tiredness, skin rash, and gastrointestinal disturbances.
 Severe anemia and liver damage may also incapacitate the infected person for 1–2 months.
 Treatment of opisthorchiasis is generally with a single dose of praziquantel.